-Peas and beans need to be soaked before being cooked to make a dal, but lentils can be used without soaking.
+Dried peas and beans need to be soaked before being cooked to make a dal, but lentils can be used without soaking.

 Typically, dal is made from boiling pulses in water and adding spices and/or a tarka.
-A tarka (also commonly known as a tadka) is usually a garnish, made from fried onions and spices, that is added to a dal at the end of the cooking in order to give the dal an enhanced, or changed, taste.
+A tarka (also known as a tadka) is usually a garnish, made from fried onions and spices, that is added to a dal at the end of the cooking in order to give the dal an enhanced, or changed, taste.

-Toor (or tuvar) dal is yellow and is made from split peas.
+Toor dal is yellow and is made from split peas.
 Toor dal can be bought either in a plain or oily version.
 Use the plain version unless the recipe that you are using calls for the oily version.

 Mung (or moong) dal is yellow and is made from the mung bean by removing the outer bean husk.
 Mung is sweet and creamy.

 Masoor dal is split red lentils that cooks quickly and turns mushy when cooked.